horia141/sdhash/README.md

 As humans, it's very easy to spot if two images are "the same".
 Unfortunately, the same thing can't be said of computers.
 A simple approach such as comparing two images pixel by pixel will fail in all but the most simple of cases.
+Even a more sophisticated method such as computing an `L1` or `L2` mean distance between the images and taking a small value to imply similarity is not much better.

 For example, given an original image A, the following should produce equivalent images:
 * Scaling with the same aspect ratio.